Use the Conformity Knowledge Base AI to help improve your Cloud Posture

 version: 1

-07 Run container node-pools describe command (Windows/macOS/Linux) using the name of the cluster node pool that you want to re-create as the identifier parameter and custom output filtering to describe the configuration information available for the selected node pool:
+07 Run container node-pools describe command (Windows/macOS/Linux) with the name of the GKE cluster node pool that you want to re-create as the identifier parameter and custom output filtering to describe the configuration information available for the selected node pool:

 --region=us-central1